makeorbreak-io/rules/hackathon.md

   every seat counting, our goal to is to minimize our no-show rate, and individual applications have a higher no-show rate.

-* **Your project could be much better**: with a limited amount of time, there’s so much a single person can do or endure.
-In our 3 years of Porto Summer of Code, we have yet to a see a winning project with less than 3 elements.
-So, for the time being, we are betting on you to at least convince your best friend to join you in this unforgiving competition.

 * **The number of projects does not scale well**: with 250 participants, we want to make sure every project gets the spotlight it deserves.
 However, that’s already an impossible task, as there’s always the need to cut down the number of projects presenting to the public.

-This year, with a new (untested) fair format we have to be extra careful.
-We need to make sure the number of projects being showcased is adequate, to make sure every project can be properly displayed and experienced.

 There are always exceptions to every rule.
 Unfortunately, with limited resources, we have to optimize our rules to enhance the odds of success and make exceptions as we see fit.

-If you are by yourself and you are unhappy that you could not participate, you are still welcome to join us on the show floor from 8 to 10 of September just to tell us that.
 If there’s something that can change our minds for the next edition of Make or Break, we want to hear it!

 ## Event phases

-MoB is split between two main phases: Make and Break.
+Make or Break is split between two main phases: Make and Break.

 ### Make

 Make is the hackathon, where people hack on things together, as a learning and collaboration experience, to try out things they normally wouldn’t work with.

-#### Admissible team size

-As referred earlier, we’ll only be accepting teams with 2 to 4 elements.

 #### Code ownership and intellectual property

-We want MoB to be an experience that’s both fun and edifying for everyone.
-We’re firm believers in the value of open software can bring to the table for achieving this end, and we’ll rally around it as much as we can.
+We want Make or Break to be an experience that’s both fun and edifying for everyone.
+We’re firm believers in the value that free/libre open source software can bring to the table for achieving this end, and we'll rally around it as much as we can.

 The code (and any other produced artifacts) will belong to the participants.
 However, in the interest of keeping everything hackable and accessible, projects are required to be under [an OSI approved license](https://opensource.org/licenses) and unencumbered by any IP restrictions (like patents, among others).
 This way everyone can peek into any of the projects and learn from them, take them home to learn more, and even expand on them.
 Perhaps they’ll have something cool to discuss with you!

 In the interest of keeping things level, we’re only allowing to incorporate free/libre open source software that’s publicly available before the competition begins.
 We don’t have any issues with people using popular software packages, but we’d like to avoid that teams bring a whole project along when others couldn’t have done the same.
-If you have a non-trivial codebase you’d like to use on your hack, make sure it is publicly available under [an OSI approved license](https://opensource.org/licenses) and unencumbered by any IP restrictions before the competition begins.
+If you have a non-trivial codebase you’d like to use on your hack, make sure it is publicly available under [an OSI approved license](https://opensource.org/licenses) and unencumbered by any IP restrictions *before* the competition begins.
 This way everybody starts equally as far from the finish line.

 #### Source code availability